Facial recognition systems are now available as part of video recording software systems.

 Detection of Certain People in a Crowd

 Facial recognition systems are used to recognize good customers in a store or even a gambling casino.
-They are also used to detect criminals, but don’t expect to find these people in a large crowd.
-The systems are effective at choke points where a few people at a time can pass across the camera.
+They are also used to detect criminals.
+Recognizing a face in a crowd is harder than biometric face recognition used for door access control.
+The latest 3D facial recognition systems are getting much better at finding people in a crowd.
+The systems are most effective at choke points where a few people at a time can pass across the camera.

 Biometric Facial Door Access Control

 Facial recognition systems are also used for door access control.
 Simple systems require the person to stand in front of the door access unit.
-This method controls the light, position and field of view, so that these simple facial door control systems can operate correctly.
-More sophisticated door access control systems such as FST, can detect a person moving towards the camera, and utilize other features such as body movements to help verify a person in the system.
+This method controls the light, position, and field of view so that these simple facial door control systems can operate correctly.

 Please contact us for assistance in selecting the right facial recognition system for your application.
 We can be reached at 800-431-1658 in the USA, and at 914-944-3425 everywhere else, or use our contact form.